Ready for a new adventure? Let our trip planner guide you to unforgettable experiences, your way.

 5 AM to 6 AM:

 Wake up early and stay fresh.
 Pack what you need for the trek.
-After half an hour of getting ready, eat a tasty breakfast before hiking.
+After half an hour of getting ready, eat a tasty breakfast before heading out for a hike.
 Don’t skip breakfast; it will give you energy for the first part of the trek.
-After breakfast, you will begin the first portion of the trek till lunch.
+After breakfast, you will head out for the day.

 6 AM to 1 PM:

-The early portion of the trek begins after breakfast.
-If you are well-rested and haven’t skipped breakfast, you will cover more distance.
-The weather will start cool but get warmer as the day goes on.
+The early section of the trek begins after breakfast.
+The trail is peaceful and cool in the morning, but warms up as the day progresses.
 Depending on the season, you may need to bring rain gear.
 In spring, expect primarily warm, sunny weather while trekking.
-During your trek, you can explore villages, ancient temples, monasteries, caves, and other sites.
-Visit local villages, talk to the locals, learn about their culture, and try regional foods.
+Along the way, you’ll pass forests, suspension bridges, and villages.
+You may stop at small temples or interact with locals to learn about their culture.
 After trekking for 6 to 7 hours, it’s time to stop for lunch.

 Afternoon